Pranav-prog-master/Cpp_Project_Basics_to_Advances/README.md

 ## 🔧 How to Run
 Please refer to the source code file for your language of choice for specific compilation and execution instructions.
 The puzzle is hardcoded into the source for simplicity.
 For Cpp : g++ 07_Sudoku_Solver.c -o 07_Sudoku_Solver && ./07_Sudoku_Solver

+---

+# 🧠 DAY-08 :- Console Tic-Tac-Toe Game
+A classic Tic-Tac-Toe game where you can challenge an AI opponent.
+This project, available in C++, is a perfect demonstration of game loop mechanics, 2D array manipulation, and fundamental AI logic.

+---

+## 🌟 About This Project
+This repository contains the source code for a console-based Tic-Tac-Toe game.
+The goal is to create a fully playable game against a computer opponent with varying difficulty levels.
+It's an excellent project for showcasing skills in procedural and object-oriented programming, logical thinking, and basic algorithm design.

+---

+## ✨ Features
+- Interactive Gameplay: Play a full game of Tic-Tac-Toe directly in your console.
+- Intelligent AI Opponent: The computer player uses a strategic algorithm to block wins and secure its own, making it a challenging opponent.
+- Selectable Difficulty: Choose between a standard mode and a "God Mode" where the AI is unbeatable.
+- Clear Console Display: The game board is printed in a clean, easy-to-read format after every turn.
+- Score Tracking: The game keeps track of wins, losses, and draws across multiple rounds.

+---

+## 🚀 Versions
+This project is available in three languages, each offering a unique perspective on building the same game:

+**C++ Version** - The C++ version refactors the logic into a modern, object-oriented structure.
+The game board, player logic, and AI are encapsulated within a TicTacToe class, demonstrating strong OOP principles and the use of the C++ Standard Library.

+## 🔧 How to Run
+Please refer to the source code file for your language of choice for specific compilation and execution instructions.
+For Cpp : g++ tic-tac-toe.c -o tic-tac-toe && ./tic-tac-toe

+---